RobertsLab/resources/lab_safety_docs/README.md

 ### Directory list and descriptions:

-- `checmial-hygiene-plan_chemical-hygiene-officer.pdf`: Lab-specific aspect of the UW Laboratory Safety Manual, indicating Roberts Lab chemical hygiene officer (CHO).
+- [`20230828-lab-specific.pdf`](https://github.com/RobertsLab/resources/blob/master/lab_safety_docs/20230828-lab-specific.pdf): Lab-specific aspect of the UW Laboratory Safety Manual, indicating Roberts Lab chemical hygiene officer (CHO).

 - `template_laboratory-risk-assessment-tool.docx`: Template of lab risk assessment.
 A new form should be filled out and stored in `./completed_risk_assessments/` for each new experiment _prior_ to running experiment.